WordPress/gutenberg/packages/react-native-aztec/README.md

 ### selectionColor

-The color to use for the caret and for the selection background
+The color to use for the caret and for the selection background.

 - Type: `Color`
 - Required: No